-Speeding Offenses As Per The New Traffic Laws
+Speeding Offenses According To The New Traffic Laws

 Where I live, the speed limit is 55 most places; they only recently raised it to 65 on one stretch of highway, although pretty much everyone in the world, including State Police, always go 75, so they don’t want to arrest anyone unless they’re going 25 over; if you’re 20 miles over, you’re fine.
 Not that I’m telling anyone to go out and speed, of course, and if you’re going to go over the speed limit, don’t be the first person in line, because guess who the cop’s going to pop.
 You may think they won’t pick you off and you can make the excuse that you’re just keeping up with traffic, but if you’re the first person in line, you’re likely to get nailed.